gregoryfiel/gregoryfiel/README.md

 <h1 align="center">Hi 👋, I'm Gregory</h1>
 <h3 align="center">A data engineer and astrophysics student scraping for every piece of data that I find.</h3>

+- 📚 I'm a student of astrophysics at UFRGS and information systems at ESAB in Brazil.

 - 🔭 I’m currently working as **an intern in data engineering at Ilegra.**

 - 🌱 I’m currently learning **DevOps and cloud basics**